sbhagerty/BrandeisLibrarySummeR/README.md

 | July 30  |  Intro to Web Scraping |
 | August 6  |  Text Mining |
 | August 13  |  Intro to Supervised Machine Learning in R|

+** Tutorial topics are tentative and may be adjusted based on interests of the group.
+This page will be updated to reflect any changes.
+All workshop material will also be posted and linked here before the weekly session.